Download the all-new Republic app:

 Advertisement

-On Thursday, officials in Washington said state has recovered $333 million out an estimated $550 million to $650 million paid out fraudulently.
+On Thursday, officials in Washington said the state has recovered $333 million out an estimated $550 million to $650 million paid out fraudulently.

 “That’s funny, because I am still employed,” he said.

 Kent thought his information may have been exposed when he was a victim of a data breach a few years back.
-But his employer, Massachusetts General Hospital, sent an email a few days later to staff saying y were aware of a number of such cases for employees.
+But his employer, Massachusetts General Hospital, sent an email a few days later to staff saying they were aware of a number of such cases for employees.

 “Until this unemployment problem starts to recede, this is going to be a problem that sticks with us,” Breyault said.